Global Teen Challenge: Controversies

 The organization has faced accusations regarding severe abuse and ill treatment at its rehabilitation camps throughout the early 2000s and on.
 The organization allegedly encompasses certain unlicensed religious homes that may operate outside child protection laws due to religious exemptions in the state of Florida.
 They have also been linked to the controversial practice of conversion therapy.
 The organization has allegedly contributed to the near-death of Samson Lehman, who was 15 years old at the time.
-Authorities in Florida have responded to at least 165 allegations of abuse and neglect by the organization from the period of the 2000s-2012 for situations including sex abuse and physical injury.
+Authorities in Florida have responded to at least 165 allegations of abuse and neglect by the organization from the 2000's-2012 for situations including sex abuse and physical injury.
 The organization has been involved in at least two lawsuits alleging abuse and neglect by parents of minors involved with the organization.

 In 2001, John Castellani, the former President of Teen Challenge USA, before a House Government Reform subcommittee examining the efficacy of religious social service providers, said that Teen Challenge does not hire non-Christians as employees.
 When asked if the group takes non-Christians as clients, he said yes, and boasted that some Jews who finish his Teen Challenge program become "completed Jews."
-The "completed Jews" phrase has been used by some Christians and Messianic Jews to refer to people who previously followed Judaism and have become believers in Yeshua (Jesus); many Jewish groups consider it offensive because of the implication that those who don't believe in Jesus are "incomplete".
+The "completed Jews" phrase has been used by some Christians and Messianic Jews to refer to people who previously followed Judaism and have since become believers in Yeshua (Jesus); many Jewish groups consider it offensive because of the implication that those who do not believe in Jesus are "incomplete".
 Critics of faith-based funding cite this as an example of how religious intolerance could be publicly funded.

-In October 2021, an article in The New Yorker described how 15-year-old Emma Burris was allegedly forced into Teen Challenge and to surrender her baby for adoption.
+In October 2021, an article in The New Yorker described how 15-year-old Emma Burris was allegedly forced into Teen Challenge and forced to surrender her baby for adoption.

 In the United States, there are no federal laws or agencies that regulate organizations like Teen Challenge.
 When a Texas regulatory agency threatened to shut down a Teen Challenge program in San Antonio in the 1990s due to treatments that did not comply with the state’s licensing and training requirements, Texas Governor George W. Bush created an exemption for faith-based programs.